-Since it’s a rare occurrence and you work hard for your money, make it worth it.
+Since it’s rare and you work hard for your money, make it worth it.

 Enjoy Alcoholic Beverages in a New Way

-1-2 glasses of wine for me; and a beer and/or a whiskey neat for the hubby easily could run us $40 or more.
+1-2 glasses of wine for me, and a beer and/or a whiskey neat for the hubby easily could run us $40 or more.

-Not only have I realized that we don’t need to order drinks when we go out, it’s healthier and a lot cheaper.
+Not only have I realized that we don’t need to order drinks when we go out, it’s healthier and much cheaper.

 Buy Restaurant Deals

-If you are in New Hampshire, check out the app dealici where you save 25%-50% off at local restaurants (they will be expanding to other areas).
+If you are in New Hampshire, check out the app Dealici where you save 25%-50% off at local restaurants (they will expand to other areas).

 Adding a deal on top of this is just icing on the cake.

 (I know it’s a bit contradictory to the first point above about making your occasional dinners count, but there are Groupons for nice restaurants, too).

-Money Saving Tips for Cooking at Home:
+Money-Saving Tips for Cooking at Home:

 Create Date Nights at Home

 We choose a fun dish to cook (from recreating tapas like potato bravos and bruschetta to blackened fish tacos with cabbage slaw and even turkey meatballs with pasta…and more).

 If we stay at home to watch movies 1x a month instead of hitting the movie theater, this in and of itself puts $250+ a year back in our pockets.

 Buy Local and Fresh

-We always love to support our local farmers and farm stands; eggs, fruit, produce…you save money plus there is no GMO.
+We always love to support our local farmers and farm stands; eggs, fruit, produce…you save money, plus there is no GMO.

 Choose Different Recipes to Cook

-We used to always cook baked cod with lemon; then I found a recipe for pan seared cod with a delicious lemon breadcrumb topping.
+We always cooked baked cod with lemon; then I found a recipe for pan-seared cod with a delicious lemon breadcrumb topping.

 In full disclosure, I have cooked recipes that my husband and I did not care for – this is never fun.

 So, now I make sure to read the comments from others who have cooked the recipe.

 Cook For Two Meals

-A classic example in our home is cooking a whole chicken in the oven (but most of the time we buy the pre-made rotisserie chicken from the store for convenience).
+A classic example in our home is cooking a whole chicken in the oven (but most of the time, we buy the pre-made rotisserie chicken from the store for convenience).

 Pair this with potato and sweet potato puree with a salad for dinner, then the leftover chicken can be picked for chicken salad sandwiches or chicken noodle soup.